spatie/laravel-translatable/README.md

 composer require spatie/laravel-translatable
 ```

-If you want to have another fallback_locale then the app fallback locale (see `config/app.php`), you could publish the config file:
+If you want to have another fallback_locale than the app fallback locale (see `config/app.php`), you could publish the config file:
 ```
 php artisan vendor:publish --provider="Spatie\Translatable\TranslatableServiceProvider"
 ```